CJUS 1101 – Introduction to Law Enforcement

 CJUS 1102 – Basic Law Enforcement I

-This course covers the first 16 weeks of the 26 week Basic Peace Officer Training Academy.
-CJUS 1102 and CJUS 1103 provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
+This course covers the first half of 728 + hour Basic Peace Officer Training Academy.
+Basic Law Enforcement I and II provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
 The student will learn the technical and social skills needed to perform in the area of law enforcement.
 There is an increasing demand for better educated law enforcement personnel so the successful student can expect job opportunities as a peace officer.
 This program is offered in conjunction with the Greenfield Police Department.
-This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General’s Office.
+This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General's Office.

 CJUS 1103 – Basic Law Enforcement II

-This course is the last 10 weeks of the 26 week Basic Peace Officer Training Academy.
-CJUS 1102 and CJUS 1103 provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
+This course covers the second half of 728 + hour Ohio Basic Peace Officer Training Academy.
+Basic Law Enforcement I and II provide the student with the fundamentals of entry-level peace officer training for employment as a law enforcement officer.
 The student will learn the technical and social skills needed to perform in the area of law enforcement.
 There is an increasing demand for better educated law enforcement personnel so the successful student can expect job opportunities as a peace officer.
-This program is offered in conjuction with the Greenfield Police Department.
-This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General’s Office.
+This program is offered in conjunction with the Greenfield Police Department.
+This is a state certifying academy and is conducted under the guidelines mandated by the Ohio Peace Officer Training Commission and the Ohio Attorney General's Office.

 CJUS 1104 – Private Security Training